geosp/hello_brain/src/examples/brightness/demo/README.md

 ## To run the application

 1. Make sure to run `npm brightness train` from the  project root directory first.
-This step will generate the neural network use in this example.
+This step will generate the neural network used in this example.
 2. Execute `npm install`
 3. Execute `npm start`